kjhealy/kieranhealy.hugo/content/blog/comparing-distributions.markdown

 Now we can plot the group-level population distributions across counties.
 Again, we want to compare group distributions to one another and to the overall population distribution by county.
 A single-panel histogram showing all four distributions isn't very satisfactory.
+Even though we're using `alpha` to make the columns semi-transparent, it's still very muddy.

 {{< code r >}}
 df %>%